Fecal Analysis for Dogs & Cats in Frederick, MD

 Because some pets have intestinal parasites but don’t show any obvious clinical signs of an issue, your vet may recommend this test even if your pet isn’t sick.

-How Is a Fecal Analysis Performed?
+How Is a Fecal Analysis Performed For Cats & Dogs?

 We may recommend that you bring a fresh stool sample to your pet’s appointment.
 This sample should be placed in a clean, labeled container or a leak-proof plastic bag.